 The University is dedicated to improving the efficiency and effectiveness of the core academic and administrative processes, and improving customer service.
 To help facilitate these efforts, the University recently established the Division of Strategic Planning, Analysis and Institutional Effectiveness, which will provide increased oversight and evaluation of critical academic and administrative operations.
-Specific areas of focus for the University will be: a) increased monitoring of academic programs; b) enhancing engagement, communication and reporting with the BOT, BOG, and other oversight organizations and stakeholder groups; c) improving progress on strategic plan goals and key performance indicators, including the Performance Based Funding Metrics; d) establishing and maintaining a campus-wide data-driven culture; e) creating better alignment of resource allocations with institutional strategic priorities; and f) enhancing campus-wide customer service, with a focus on student-service areas.
+Specific areas of focus for the University will be: a) increased monitoring of academic programs, particularly those programs with licensure pass rate requirements; b) enhancing engagement, communication and reporting with the BOT, BOG, and other oversight organizations and stakeholder groups; c) improving progress on strategic plan goals and key performance indicators, including the Performance Based Funding Metrics; d) establishing and maintaining a campus-wide data-driven culture; e) creating better alignment of resource allocations with institutional strategic priorities; and f) enhancing campus-wide customer service, with a focus on student-service areas.